madhurima-nath/nyc-tree-census-api/README.md

 .venv/bin/python pipeline/ingest.py
 ```

-This fetches all Manhattan trees from the Socrata SODA API and writes them to `data/trees_manhattan.csv`.
+This fetches all Manhattan trees from the Socrata Open Data API and writes them to `data/trees_manhattan.csv`.

 ---